EOSIO/eos/docs/cleos/how-to-guides/how-to-create-an-account.md

 ```

 [[info]]
-| ActiveKey is optional but recommanded to have.
+| ActiveKey is optional but recommanded to provide.